 After Awful Arthur’s, we were sure the tour had to be coming to an end.
 Stuffed and happy, we thought we might have one more stop left.
 But the joke was on us.

-The folks at Eating St. Michaels food tour had three more destinations planned for us around downtown.
+Our food tour leaders had three more destinations planned for us around downtown.
 There was the candy shop.
 Then the art gallery featuring the most delicious and creative cupcakes I’ve ever seen.
 And finally, we were led to try olive oils, flavored vinegars, and yes, even more amazing crab.
 But that wasn’t nearly the end.

 About the time we thought we couldn’t handle one more bite, we arrived at one of the most beautiful places in St. Michaels—The Inn at Perry Cabin.
 Once a 19th century manor house and now an impeccable luxury hotel, The Inn at Perry Cabin welcomed us onto their sprawling lawn for more extraordinary dishes.

 There was kale and spelt salad, crab cakes with corn succotash (never a more perfect combination has been devised), and wine galore.
 But to prove that the food tour and the Inn know exactly how to impress their guests, the piece de resistance was a champagne sabering demonstration right in front of the fabulous boats.
 It doesn’t get any better than that.